 I have a physical path I physically walk in the hills.
 It is an ancient path traveled by animals since time began.
 When I describe it please consider the allegory between walking my physical path for my physical health TO: walking my spiritual path with God for my spiritual health.
 I pray and hope this article helps program your conscience to be spiritually aware concerning your Christian walk on your spiritual path as you walk your physical path through your life.
 I will include scripture numbers that point out the spiritual aspects of the physical events.

 I can't sing and I wouldn't insult anyone's intelligence by saying I can.
 Sometimes in church I feel like I'll burst if I don't sing.
 BUT: Well, you folks who can't sing know how it is.
-It shocks me that anyone with a beautiful voice would leave gospel to go into any other kind of music.
+It shocks me that anyone with a beautiful voice would leave gospel to go into any other kind of music; Elvis and etc. NOTE: Elvis won three Grammy awards during his rock and roll tenure.
+All three were for religious songs!
+Was that God's call to come back to his roots?
+I do not know but I do know what I read concerning his death.
+END OF NOTE.
 Sometimes, in my walk, snippets of beautiful gospel songs ring through my musically hobbled soul and it is good.

 (Matt.10:21) Sometimes my family and friends grumble because I walk my path; "Its too hot or its too cold, you're 69 years old, you'll have a heart attack!
 You'll fall and break a hip!"
 I grumble back; (Eccl.
 12:6-7) "Everything has to die.
 What better place than on my path?
 (Psa.
 116:15) The Lord will take care of it."
 Bears live here and once in a while there is (1Pet.
 5:8) a mountain lion sighting.
 (Psa.
 22:20, Acts 20:29 & Song 2:15) There are, upon occasion, packs of feral dogs that are dangerous.
 Those dogs, coyotes and foxes sometimes have rabies, (Matt.
 17:20, Heb.
 3:12 & 4:11 keyword: unbelief) a deadly disease.